stanbaek/ece387/docs/Labs/Lab11_AprilTag.md

 # 🔬 Lab11: AprilTag

+---

 ## 📌 Objectives

+- Students should be able to explain the purpose of fiducial markers in robotics.
+- Students should be able to calibrate a USB camera using ROS2 tools and a checkerboard pattern.
+- Students should be able to explain and interpret ROS2 camera calibration messages.
+- Students should be able to set up and run a ROS2 node for AprilTag detection.
+- Students should be able to interpret position and orientation data from detected AprilTags.
+- Students should be able to demonstrate the ability to use AprilTag data for estimating distance to objects.

+---

 ## 📜 Overview

-In this lab we will learn how fiducial markers are used in robotics.
-Specifically, we will utilize ROS tools to identify different [April Tags](https://april.eecs.umich.edu/papers/details.php?name=olson2011tags) and use the 3D position and orientation to determine the robot's distance from an object.

-A fiducial marker is an artificial feature used in creating controllable experiments, ground truthing, and in simplifying the development of systems where perception is not the central objective.
-A few examples of fiducial markers include ArUco Markers, AprilTags, and QR codes.
-Each of these different tags hold information such as an ID or, in the case of QR codes, websites, messages, and etc. We will primarily be focusing on AprilTags as there is a very robust ROS package already built.
-This library identifies AprilTags and will provide information about the tags size, distance, and orientation.
+This lab introduces the use of **fiducial markers**—specifically **AprilTags**—for robot perception and navigation.
+These markers are used in robotics for tasks like localization, mapping, and interaction with known objects.
+AprilTags are square, black-and-white markers that encode an ID in a unique pattern, allowing them to be recognized by a vision system.

+We'll use **ROS2** tools and a camera to detect AprilTags in the environment.
+The camera will provide images to a detection node, which will process these images and estimate the 3D pose (position and orientation) of each tag relative to the camera.
+With this information, we can calculate the robot's distance from the tag and understand its spatial relationship to the object.

+Before detecting tags, we must first calibrate the USB camera to correct for lens distortion and establish a reliable relationship between image pixels and real-world measurements.
+Calibration ensures accurate position and distance calculations.

+This lab will also help solidify your understanding of ROS2 topics, nodes, and message types—all critical for real-world robotic applications.

+---

 ## 🛠️ Lab Procedures

-### Calibrate USB Camera
+### ✅ Part 1: Calibrate the USB Camera

-A camera must first be calibrated to utilize computer vision based tasks.
-Otherwise, there is no reference for how large objects are in regards to the camera frame.
-The [ROS Calibration Tool](http://wiki.ros.org/camera_calibration) creates a calibration file that is then used by other ROS packages to enable size and distance calculations.
-The **camera_calibration** package utilizes OpenCV camera calibration to allow easy calibration of monocular or stereo cameras using a checkerboard calibration target.
-The complete guide can be found on the [Camera Calibration Tutorial](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).
+For a camera to effectively perform computer vision tasks, it must first be calibrated.
+Without calibration, there's no reliable reference for determining the size of objects within the camera's frame.
+The [ROS Calibration Tool](http://wiki.ros.org/camera_calibration) generates a calibration file that other ROS packages can use to calculate object size and distance.
+The **camera_calibration** package leverages OpenCV's calibration techniques to simplify the process of calibrating monocular or stereo cameras, typically using a checkerboard pattern as the target.
+For detailed instructions, refer to the [Camera Calibration Tutorial](http://wiki.ros.org/camera_calibration/Tutorials/MonocularCalibration).

-1. Disconnect the camera from the robot and plug it into the master computer.
-Then, run the following command to start the camera node:
+1. Disconnect the camera from the robot and plug it into the **Master computer**.
+Then run:

     ```bash
     ros2 run usb_cam usb_cam_node_exe --ros-args -p video_device:=/dev/video0
     ```

-1. Make sure if the `/camera_info` topic is published by running `ros2 topic list`.
-If it is being published, examine what data i Disconnect the camera from the robot and plug it into the master computer.
-Then, run the following command to start the camera node:

-1. Run the camera calibrate package with the correct parameters (even though the checkerboard says it is a 10x7 board with 2.5 cm squares - the size the calibration tool uses is actually the interior vertex points which is 9x6).
-Open a new terminal on the **Master** and run the folowing:
+1. Check if topics are being published:
     ```bash
+    ros2 topic list
+    ```

+    Make sure you see `/image_raw` and `/camera_info`.
+Then check the message type:

+    ```bash
+    ros2 topic type /camera_info
+    ros2 interface show <message>
+    ```

+1. Echo the camera info:

+    ```bash
+    ros2 topic echo /camera_info
+    ```

+    Look for values under `K`, `R`, and `P`.
+Initially, they’ll be all zeros—this means the camera is not yet calibrated.

+    > 💡 You should be comfortable using these ROS2 commands.
+Expect to answer related questions during graded reviews (GRs).

+1. Run the calibration tool.
+Use the checkerboard (9x6 internal corners, 2.5 cm spacing).
+Run:
+    ```bash
     ros2 run camera_calibration cameracalibrator --size 9x6 --square 0.025 --camera_name default_cam --no-service-check --ros-args -r image:=/image_raw
     ```

-1. You should see a window open that looks like this:
+    This launches a calibration window.

     ```{image} ./figures/Lab11_Calibration.png
     :width: 500
     :align: center
     ```

-1. In order to get a good calibration you will need to move the checkerboard around in the camera frame such that:
+1. To collect calibration data, move the checkerboard in the camera view in various ways:

-    - checkerboard on the camera's left, right, top and bottom of field of view
-    - X bar - left/right in field of view
-    - Y bar - top/bottom in field of view
-    - Size bar - toward/away and tilt from the
+    - Left/right/top/bottom
+    - Closer/farther
+    - Tilted at angles
-    - checkerboard filling the whole field of view
+    - Fill the entire frame
-    - checkerboard tilted to the left, right, top and bottom (Skew)

-    As you move the checkerboard around you will see four bars on the calibration sidebar increase in length.

-1. When the CALIBRATE button lights, you have enough data for calibration and can click CALIBRATE to see the results.
-Calibration can take up to a couple minutes.
-The windows might be greyed out but just wait, it is working.
+    Four progress bars will fill up.
+When the "CALIBRATE" button activates, click it.

     ```{image} ./figures/Lab11_Calibrate.png
     :width: 500
     :align: center
     ```

+    > 🕓 Calibration may take a few minutes.
+The windows might be greyed out but just wait, it is working.

-1. When complete, it will display something similar to the following output:
+    When complete, it will display something similar to the following output:

     ```bash
     **** Calibrating ****